 The unrealized losses for the corporate debt securities and U.S. government bonds were primarily caused by fluctuations in interest rates.
 The unrealized losses for the foreign government bonds were primarily caused by foreign exchange fluctuations.
 We consider the unrealized losses related to these securities to be temporary rather than changes in credit quality.
 We expect to recover the entire amortized cost basis of our temporarily impaired fixed maturity securities as we do not intend to sell these securities and we do not believe that we will be required to sell the fixed maturity securities before recovery of the cost basis.
-For these reasons, we do not consider these securities other-than-temporarily impaired at December 31, 2018.
+For these reasons, we do not consider these securities other-than-temporarily impaired at December 31, 2019.
 It is reasonably possible that declines in fair value below cost not considered other-than-temporary in the current period could be considered to be other-than-temporary in a future period and earnings would be reduced to the extent of the impairment.

-During the years ended December 31, 2018, 2017 and 2016 we incurred impairment charges relating to investments that were determined to be other-than-temporarily impaired, which resulted in impairment charges of \$3 million, \$1 million and \$19 million, respectively.
+During the years ended December 31, 2019, 2018 and 2017 we incurred impairment charges relating to investments that were determined to be other-than-temporarily impaired, which resulted in impairment charges of \$8 million, \$3 million and \$1 million, respectively.
+The impairment charges in 2019 related to credit risks of certain issuers of our fixed maturity securities which have exhibited a decreasing fair value and from which we are uncertain of our ability to recover our initial investment.
 The impairment charges in 2018 and 2017 related to fixed maturity securities of investees entering Chapter 11 bankruptcy which have exhibited a decreasing fair market value and from which we are uncertain of our ability to recover our initial investment.
-The impairment charges in 2016 related to fixed maturity securities of \$13 million, an investment in an unconsolidated affiliate of \$3 million, and an other long term investment of \$3 million.
-In each case, we determined the credit risk of the holdings was high and the ability to recover our investment was unlikely.

-As of December 31, 2018 and 2017, we held no investment securities for which other-than-temporary impairments had been previously recognized.
+As of December 31, 2019, we held \$9 million of investment securities for which other-than-temporary impairments have been previously recognized.
+As of December 31, 2018, we held no investment securities for which other-than-temporary impairments had been previously recognized.
 It is possible that future events may lead us to recognize potential future impairment losses related to our investment portfolio and that unanticipated future events may lead us to dispose of certain investment holdings and recognize the effects of any market movements in our consolidated financial statements.

-The following table presents realized gains and losses on investments and other assets and proceeds from the sale or maturity of investments and other assets for the years ended December 31, 2018, 2017, and 2016, respectively:
+The following table presents realized gains and losses on investments and other assets and proceeds from the sale or maturity of investments and other assets for the years ended December 31, 2019, 2018, and 2017, respectively: